wix-incubator/react-native-crash-course/docs/App.NativeModule.md

 Open the terminal in the project parent directory and type `react-native init RNNativeToastExample`.

-Open the `package.json` file and under `dependencies` add react-native-native-toast-library-XXXX”: “1.0.0”`
+Open the `package.json` file and under `dependencies` add "react-native-native-toast-library-XXXX": "1.0.0"`

 You should add a comma before the line to keep the JSON format of it.